jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test is green again

-* One more assert_ method for good measure
+* I add another one

   .. code-block:: python